 3. Accessibility.
 Cloud-based hosting means you can access your data at any time, from anywhere.
 You can also control who sees what within your organisation, so only those who need access to certain data and reports have it.

 From a technical perspective, the cloud offers:

-The cloud has the capacity to maximise your organisation’s Business Intelligence potential.
+The cloud has the capacity to maximise your organisation’s Decision Intelligence potential.
 Having up-to-date, accurate and easily available data will allow you to make rapid, data-driven decisions.

 The team at Toustone have extensive experience in hosting big data.
-Our hosting solution, combined with Yellowfin’s analytics and AWS capabilities, offer a superior Business Intelligence solution for your business.
+Our hosting solution, combined with Yellowfin’s analytics and AWS capabilities, offer a superior Decision Intelligence solution for your business.